 Around 1823 Mary meets a number of people who influenced her life including Raja Ram Mohan Roy, Arnos Vale’s most famous resident.
 Plus American Dr Joseph Tuckerman a family friend stayed with them and he spoke regularly on moral improvement of the working classes.
 Due to these influences.
 Mary begins to really think about campaigning to improve the lives of the poor children of Bristol.

-In spite of all her various campaigns, why do we call her secret feminist?
-After all Mary did believe women’s right to vote.
-Probably correctly, Mary felt that if people knew of her desire for universal suffrage then it might negatively impact her other work.
-Unfortunately Mary was worried might be considered too radical.
+In spite of all her various campaigns; why do we call her secret feminist?
+After all Mary did believe inwomen’s right to vote.
+Sadly probably correctly, Mary felt that if people knew of her desire for universal suffrage then it might negatively impact her other work.
+Unfortunately Mary was worried she might be considered too radical.
 Unsurprisingly she realised without funding and support she could not improve the lives of destitute children.
 Consequently if her support were well known she believed she could lose support for these causes.

 Unsurprisingly Mary is one of our most well-known burials in Arnos Vale Cemetery after Raja Ram Mohan Roy.
-Even today many people still visit this famous Bristolians grave.
+Even today many people still visit the grave of this famous Bristolian.
 Therefore in April we say Happy Birthday Mary Carpenter, our all round indomitable Victorian lady.
 Interestingly despite her local and national importance she is buried under a very simple stone cross.

 Arnos Vale Cemetery is a charity and is run by a charitable Trust called Arnos Vale Cemetery Trust (AVCT).
 We do not receive local or central authority funding.
 Day to day, we rely on a small team and dedicated volunteers to maintain the space.
 So every donation you make counts toward to keeping Arnos Vale open to all.